Summer Savings!

 • State income tax (if applicable)

-However, you could have other deductions from their paycheck, including but certainly not limited to:
+However, you could have other deductions from their paycheck.
+These might include:

-Again, all of this should be recorded and up-to-date in your payroll register.
-But, if you have doubts about the accuracy of that information, check your employee’s Form W-4 to confirm their withholding amounts.
+Again, all of this should be up-to-date in your payroll register.
+But, if you have doubts about the accuracy of that information, check your employee’s Form W-4 to confirm their withholding amounts with your payroll reconciliation report.

 Deductions should be reported individually rather than as a lump sum.
 That helps you double-check and is also important when you need to file your small business taxes